How Should a Bicycle Helmet Fit?

 Road Helmets: Lightweight and designed for optimal ventilation, road helmets are perfect for long rides.
 They often feature aerodynamic designs and are made with materials that prioritize both safety and speed.

 Commuter Helmets: These helmets are typically designed for daily use.
-They might have additional features like built-in lights or reflective elements for enhanced visibility.
+They may include features such as built-in lights or reflective elements to enhance visibility.

-Full-Face Helmets: These are ideal for downhill or extreme biking.
+Full-Face Helmets: Ideal for downhill or extreme biking.
 Full-face helmets offer the most protection, covering the chin and face in addition to the skull.

 Bicycle Helmet Sizing Chart